-This group reads and discusses international fiction.
+This group is currently reading travel literature.
 Copies of each title are available to borrow at the Information Desk.

 Mezzanine Meeting Room

 December 15: THE RAILWAYMAN'S WIFE by Ashley Hay

 Set in 1948 in a small Australian town perched on cliffs above the ocean, this is a bittersweet story of adjustment to life's tragedies, A Sidney reviewer wrote: "One of the strange contradictions of fiction is that immense beauty can often be found in writing about grief and loss."